 We stock necessities such as food and blankets as well as providing radiation protection facilities.

-Participating in relevant municipal governments' emergency response drills

-We cooperate in relevant municipal governments' emergency response drills where we provide buses, welfare vehicles, and staff for testing to support and facilitate evacuation of residents.
+Participating in relevant municipal governments' emergency response drills We cooperate in relevant municipal governments' emergency response drills where we provide buses, welfare vehicles, and staff for testing to support and facilitate evacuation of residents.
 We will continue this cooperation to help evacuate residents in times of disasters.

-• Over 40 years of operation

-As we are committed to realizing green transformation (GX) to achieve carbon neutrality by 2050, we will maximize the use of nuclear power generation and balance the 3Es (Energy security, Economy and Environmental conservation; achieving a zero-carbon society), prioritizing safety.
+Kansai Electric Power Co., Inc. Kansai Transmission and Distribution, Inc. • Over 40 years of operation Policy and Concept As we are committed to realizing green transformation (GX) to achieve carbon neutrality by 2050, we will maximize the use of nuclear power generation and balance the 3Es (Energy security, Economy and Environmental conservation; achieving a zero-carbon society), prioritizing safety.
 In addition, with the share of nuclear power in the power generation mix maintained at certain levels, we will continue to contribute to preserving Japan's technology and human resources for nuclear safety.
 Therefore, accident-proof nuclear power plants should be operated for over 40 year-spans, and we will be making the most of our nuclear power plants, placing a premium on their safe operation.

-We will continue to ensure safe, stable operation of Mihama Nuclear Power Station Unit 3 and Takahama Nuclear Power Station Unit 1, both of which were restarted for over 40 years of operation.
-Takahama Nuclear Power Station Unit 2 is also gearing up for restart, with careful, foolproof measures taken to ensure safety (as of the end of August 2023).
+Goals We will continue to ensure safe, stable operation of the Mihama Nuclear Power Station Unit 3 and the Takahama Nuclear Power Station Units 1, 2, 3, and 4, all of which are licensed for over 40 years of operation.
+Efforts Our Company always maintains the durability of our nuclear power plant facilities by continuously implementing maintenance and management, including regular inspections and planned equipment replacement.

-In addition, Takahama Nuclear Power Station Units 3 and 4, for which applications were made for over 40 years of operation, are scheduled to be audited by the Secretariat of the Nuclear Regulation Authority.
-Local communities around the power station and the public, meanwhile, will be briefed on the operation extension to better understand the need for and the safety of the two units.

-Our Company always maintains the durability of our nuclear power plant facilities by continuously implementing maintenance and management, including regular inspections and planned equipment replacement.
 At the same time, in applying for an operation period extension for 40 years from the starting month, in addition to special inspections carried out for reactor vessels and other equipment, we have carried out technical evaluations of degradation from age and confirmed that the durability and safety of important facilities could be assured even over an operation period of 60 years.
 Mihama Nuclear Power Station Unit 3 and Takahama Nuclear Power Station Units 1 and 2, meanwhile, were licensed by the Nuclear Regulation Authority for extended operation.
 Accordingly, Mihama Nuclear Power Station Unit 3 restarted in 2021 under new regulations and the consent of local communities around the station, making it the first nuclear power plant in Japan to restart for over 40 years of operation.
-Takahama Nuclear Power Station Unit 1 followed suit in August 2023, to be followed by Unit 2 in September of the same year (as of the end of August 2023).
+Takahama Nuclear Power Station Unit 1 was also restarted in August 2023, followed by Unit 2 in September of the same year.
+An application for an extended operation period of 60 years, submitted in April 2023 for Takahama Nuclear Power Station Units 3 and 4, was granted in May 2024.
+The Nuclear Reactor Regulation Law, which was revised in May 2023, meanwhile, involves review of safety regulations on aging nuclear reactors.
+Accordingly, a long-term facility management

-Regarding Takahama Nuclear Power Station Units 3 and 4, we completed the special inspections required for exceeding 40 years of operation and in April 2023 we applied for an operation period extension.

-In order to help the public better understand our nuclear power plants' operation of more than 40 years, we conduct various communication activities such as real and virtual plant tours, community events, and participation in briefing sessions and lectures.
-We will continue to proactively communicate with the public as well as communities near the plants.
+Takahama Nuclear Power Station plan was approved for the first time in Japan in June 2024 for Ohi Nuclear Power Station Units 3 and 4.
+In order to help the public better understand our nuclear power plants' operation of more than 40 years, we conduct a variety of communication activities such as real and virtual plant tours, community events, and participation in briefing sessions and lectures.
+When Takahama Nuclear Power Station Units 1 and 2 were restarted, we promoted public understanding by inviting the media to observe the restart and providing information through press releases.